The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by the NSF Convergence Accelerator award ITE-2344109, the AI Research Institutes program supported by NSF and USDA-NIFA under AI Institute for Resilient Agriculture, Award No. 2021-67021-35329, and the Technology Innovation Program (20018112, Development of autonomous manipulation and gripping technology using imitation learning based on visual-tactile sensing) funded by the Ministry of Trade, Industry \& Energy (MOTIE, Korea).
+This research was partially supported by NSF Convergence Accelerator award ITE-2344109, by the AI Research Institutes program supported by NSF and USDA-NIFA under AI Institute: for Resilient Agriculture, Award No. 2021-67021-35329, by the RAI Institute, and by the Technology Innovation Program (20018112, Development of autonomous manipulation and gripping technology using imitation learning based on visual-tactile sensing) funded by the Ministry of Trade, Industry \& Energy (MOTIE, Korea).